Classmates.com: History

 In 2004, United Online acquired Classmates.com and owned and operated the company as part of its Classmates Media Corporation subsidiary until 2015.

+In 2006, United Online acquired Opobox, Inc. d.b.a.
+Names Database, a social networking website founded by Gabriel Weinberg.
+The acquisition price was approximately $10 million in cash.
+At the time of acquisition, the company had approximately 50,000 paying subscribers and was expected to generate less than $1 million in revenue for that year.
+United Online CEO Mark Goldston described the acquisition as "a great addition to Classmates.com" that would further the company’s "overall mission of connecting people."

 In 2010, Classmates.com rebranded to Memory Lane, which included a website redesign, and included content like movie trailers, songs, and photos.
 In 2011, Classmates dropped the Memory Lane brand.
 Classmates Media operated online social networking and loyalty marketing services under the Classmates.com and MyPoints brands, respectively.

-In August 2015, Classmates was acquired by PeopleConnect Holdings, Inc., a portfolio company of H.I.G.
+In August 2015, Classmates was acquired by PeopleConnect Holdings, Inc., a portfolio company established that same year by H.I.G.
 Capital.
-Classmates is now operated as a division of PeopleConnect, which also owns Intelius.
+This acquisition brought Classmates together with Intelius, another data broker PeopleConnect had acquired previously in July 2015.

 In 2020, PeopleConnect completed a merger with The Control Group, a provider of B2C information services located in San Diego, California.

 Classmates Media Corporation's business model is based on user-generated content and revenue from paid subscriptions and advertising sales.

 As of 2023, under the PeopleConnect leadership team, including CEO Steven Gray & CFO Sach Barot, the B2C information services division of PeopleConnect operates from the San Diego location.
 The Classmates division, led by President Sarah Howe, is located in Bellevue, Washington.